Alinawaz-786/python_convert_Go_blockchain_app/README.md

-# CRUD application in GO or GO Lang
+# BlockChain in GO or GO Lang

-This is basic CRUD app, whihc uses to GO/Go Lang as web server.
-MySql is used as Databse to store records and for Front end I am using Plain old AngularJs.

 ## Installtion